LLNL/axom/src/components/spio/docs/sphinx/index.rst

 * When saving output, a root file is created that contains some bookkeeping data that is used to coordinate a subsequent restart read.
-* The calling code can also add extra data to the root file to provide metadata that gives necessary instructions to visualization tools
+* The calling code can also add extra data to the root file to provide metadata that gives necessary instructions to visualization tools.

 **Contents:**